arturomorarioja/php_restaurant/README.md

 When the user fills out the contact form, the information is stored in a text file.

 ## Tools
 PHP8.
-Base appliation: CSS3 / HTML5
+Base application: CSS3 / HTML5

 ## Author:
 Arturo Mora-Rioja